 Before you can submit an application for membership you need to participate in two Club events.
 One of these events can be a social event and one must be a work activity.
 A good way to complete the work requirement is by participating in a lodge work party.
 To find out when the next work party is, fill out a workparty Inquiry on our Contact Us page.
 Be sure to indicate which lodge you would like to participate in.
 Note that the Alpine Lodge on Mt Tamalpais in Mill Valley (Marin County) has more frequent work parties than Echo Summit Lodge at South Lake Tahoe.
 There are a variety of social events at Alpine Lodge.
 To find out about scheduled activities, contact our Membership Chairperson through our Membership Inquiry form.
 (HINT: Our Sunday morning hikes on Mt.
 Tam are a good place to start.)

-Before attending your first activity, print out a copy of the New Member Application 2020 form and bring it with you.
+Before attending your first activity, print out a copy of the Membership Application form and bring it with you.
 You will need to have your application signed by two sponsors.
 If you already know members of the Club this will be easy.
 If you do not then you will be meeting members when you attend the activities.
 Event hosts, work party hosts, and hike leaders are potential sponsors.
 The role of the sponsor is to review with you the Club’s purposes, goals, and the responsibilities of being a member of the Club.
 Essential to the success of our Club is a member with a “pitch in and help” attitude as our Club is built on volunteerism

 By the way, it doesn’t matter the order in which you attend your social event and work activity.
 With two sponsor signatures, you are now ready to submit your application.
 Mail your completed application form and fees to the CAC Membership Chairperson, along with your check made payable to “California Alpine Club”.